 Once you have been appointed you will be given dates for your training.

-You will need to pay for your own travel to the UK and from the inbound port or airport to our office in London.
+You will need to pay for your own travel to the UK and from the inbound port or airport to our office.
 We do not charge for the training, however we do not pay whilst you are receiving training.
 We can arrange comfortable accommodation during your training if required and the cost incurred by Home Care Preferred will have to be paid back over an agreed period of time.
 Alternatively you can arrange your own accommodation during the training period.

 We will discuss all arrangements before you plan your travel and we will ensure you feel comfortable with your planned trip to England.